springboot-microservices-project/.github/profile/README.md

 # Springboot 2 Microservices
+Building microservice using springboot 2 as backend and react js as frontend. apps will running on kubernetes with argocd as tools.
-This is an prototype of backend server with Microservice architecture made using Springboot and frontend made using react. this project just a template and we can customize what bussines needed, and than all services will run on docker containers for simplify develop, deploy and testing
+And this project just a template and we can customize what bussines needed.

-## Implements
+## Projects Informations
 - Implement [**Microservices Architectures**](https://github.com/springboot-microservices-project/.github/blob/main/profile/page/architectures/readme.md) on Springboot Projects as a backend services
 - Implement [**Discovery services**](https://github.com/springboot-microservices-project/.github/blob/main/profile/page/discovery-service/readme.md) using **Eureka Server** for automatic registration all services and automatic find ip and hostname
 - Implement [**Gateway services**](https://github.com/springboot-microservices-project/.github/blob/main/profile/page/gateway-service/readme.md) using **Springcloud gateway** for routing every end point on microservices